Gran Destino Tower vs. Contemporary Resort

 With that said, these rooms are significantly larger, the bathrooms are nice and upscale, and all rooms have balconies.
 Most families are going to far prefer the Contemporary Resort rooms as a result, and some non-families might prefer them due to the size, as well.
 The style isn’t great, but it’s more fun and perfectly functional.
 The only travelers likely to prefer Gran Destino’s rooms are those who really think the cartoonish style of the Contemporary is too tacky, or those who really favor function over form–and don’t care about balconies.

 Dining: Toss Up – Both of these resorts are exemplars of Walt Disney World’s dining scene.
 Contemporary Resort has a strong lineup with California Grill, Steakhouse 71, Chef Mickey’s, and Contempo Cafe.
-The main standout is California Grill, which currently features a fun Walt Disney World 50th Anniversary dinner menu.
+The main standout is California Grill, which features a 3-course prix fixe dinner menu.

 At Gran Destino, Toledo is top notch, Dahlia Lounge is delightful, and Barcelona Lounge is beautiful.
 The only “problem” here is that Gran Destino has no counter service restaurant, with the (reasonable) expectation being that guests will walk over to El Centro, which used to be the main lobby and is only ~5 minutes away from Gran Destino Tower.